trevorkbond/JobApp/README.md

 - Application elements - used Bootstrap to style main table and added popovers and modals to help condense table data and allow users to click into icons for more information.
 - Application text content - Used the Google font "Inter" and applied that style to all text in my app.
 - Application images - Used Bootstrap SVG icons and sized them with CSS properties.

+## JavaScript Deliverable

+I implemented interactivity in the app in the following ways corresponding to the rubric:
+- Javascript support for future login - when a user inputs a username, that username is stored in localStorage and displayed when the user icon in the top right of `jobs.html` is clicked on.
+If no username is specified, "Mystery User" is displayed
+- JavaScript support for future database data - I added functionality to add, edit, and delete tracked jobs from the database, which is currently stored in localStorage.
+Buttons to edit and delete appear when the corresponding job title is clicked on
+- JavaScript support for future WebSocket - I used a setInterval function on the main page to "notify" the user every 10 seconds of a job that has been shared with them.
+This can be seen when you enter the notification modal by clicking on the bell icon in the top right of the main page.
+Added JavaScript functionality to add the job or ignore it
+- JavaScript support for application logic - not a ton of logic is used in my app, however, the notification icon changes based on the number of shared job notifications, and logic was needed to edit/delete stored jobs based on job ID